 EarthSider Review – and Lessons Learned

-The first EarthSider products I saw advertised were the reusable Q-tips, which have a very similar design to LastSwab’s.
-I had already read about LastObject and knew they were the original, so I was skeptical, but I decided to order one anyway for the sake of comparison.
+The first EarthSider products I saw advertised were their reusable Q-tips, which have a very similar design to LastSwab’s.
+I had already read about LastObject and knew they were the original inventors – so I was skeptical, but I decided to order a swab from EarthSider anyway for the sake of comparison.

-The first red-flag was that the EarthSider package arrived in a black plastic bag – and black plastic, specifically, isn’t recyclable in most facilities.
+The first red-flag was that the EarthSider package arrived in a black plastic bag.
+Any plastic packaging would be bad enough, but black plastic, specifically, isn’t even recyclable in most facilities.

 Every legitimate sustainable brand I’ve ordered for these reviews – including LastObject, and all the companies I tested for my reviews of shampoo bars and cleaning products – shipped in minimal packaging without plastic.
 Most use corrugated cardboard (the most easily recyclable kind), with paper packing tape instead of plastic, and often compostable interior packaging.
 So a supposedly sustainable company shipping items in black plastic just doesn’t make sense.